thijstakken/MusicService/README.md

 <br>

+> [!TIP]
+> Please consider supporting your favorite artists through buying their music on https://bandcamp.com/ or https://www.beatport.com/

+> [!TIP]
-Use at your own risk, never trust the code of a random dude on the internet without first checking it yourself :)
+> Use at your own risk, never trust the code of a random dude on the internet without first checking it yourself :)